ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### Connectivity and communication
 {: #Conn}

-Through IBM Cloud VPN and VPC services, the DR Orchestrator communicates securely with the Service Broker.
-Connections from external clients or users are routed through IBM’s secure networking layers to ensure high availability and low latency during DR operations.
+Communication between the Orchestrator and the Service Broker is established through a private endpoint.
+To access the Orchestrator UI from external environments, users must use IBM Cloud VPN and VPC services, ensuring secure connectivity for IBM Cloud clients.

 ### Resource management and billing integration
 {: #resource}